open-goal/jak-project/README.md

 If you just want to play the game, you can follow the steps in this video: https://www.youtube.com/watch?v=yQBKCnS5MDY

 We do not use any assets from the game - you must use your own legitimately obtained PS2 copy of the game.
-We support every PAL, NTSC, and NTSC-J build, including Greatest Hits copies.
+We support every retail PAL, NTSC, and NTSC-J build, including Greatest Hits copies.

 > Please be aware that this installation method is a temporary stop gap while we work on something more user-friendly.